Skip to content

 With so many types of adhesives, you should be able to find something that withstands wind, temperature, vibration, and other challenges your application might face.

-Pros & Cons: Sealants and Adhesives in Construction
+The Pros & Cons of Sealants and Adhesives in Construction

 As always, your choice of construction adhesives and sealants will largely come down to your application.
 Here are the factors to look for in yours: